Sunday, 9 February 2025

 Dobinson IMS40 numbers

 * A note on compressed length measurements of Dobinson IMS:- Being high pressure gas charged monotubes it is almost impossible to fully compress the shocks physically with hands and body weight.
 It can be done crudely with a jack with top mount bolted in the vehicle as I attempted it but the shock could bottom out and I wont know it (again being monotubes) so did not proceed further because of risk of damaging it.
-The compressed length numbers were shared by a Aus FB group user who said he got it from Dobinson.
+The compressed length numbers were shared by a Aus FB group user who confirmed that he got it from Dobinson.

 The springs